cabinlab/hassio-addons/claude-home/README.md

 3. Adjust your preferred settings
 4. Click **Save** and restart the add-on

 Configuration changes take effect after restarting the add-on.
-Settings are automatically converted to Claude's native settings.json format for optimal integration with Claude Code CLI.

 ## Documentation